Last updated on

 Unlike most kitchen surfaces that come in pre-finished slabs, epoxy countertops come in kits.
 These kits consist of a resin-based formula that you apply on top of your existing countertop.

-As Caesarstone outlines, this process can be quite messy and prone to errors.
+As this countertop company outlines, the process can be quite messy and prone to errors.
 You’ll need to sand down your existing countertops, prime it, and thoroughly mix the epoxy formula.
 The application phase is particularly nerve-wracking since each brushstroke produces a permanent mark on your countertop.

 There’s no denying that the results can be stunning, though; epoxy countertops can be made to resemble materials like marble (check this project out, for example) at a fraction of the cost.